 Admission to the full NSCS major

 The admission process occurs once each year in the spring semester.
-Applications are typically accepted from the beginning of the spring semester through early February.
-The specific dates will be posted each year.
+Applications are typically accepted from the beginning of the spring semester through the end of January.

 Students are eligible to apply to the NSCS major when they: